danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 1. According to Figure 8.7, can you recap what has been **requested and received** through the web API?
 2. Change your own query strings: The current keywords are 'warhol flowers' but note that the program doesn't understand space between text and therefore it needs to be written as "warhol+flowers"
-3. Refer back to the section of APIs above, add more search filtering rules[different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters)[^setting], such as adding image color type.
-(The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&q=warhol+flowers&searchType=image)
+3. Refer back to the section of APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding image color type.
+(The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers)
 4. Study the JSON file and modify the sketch to get other data such as the text by showing that onto the web console.
-5. To process the image data and to visualize the pixel's color through lines is mainly done within the `function draw()`.
+5. To process the image data and to visualize the pixel's color through drawing lines is mainly done within the `function draw()`.
 Think about and discuss why there is an error message in the web console: `TypeError: "path is undefined"`.

 </div>